Pelvic pain during pregnancy (AKA pelvic girdle pain) can make life pretty uncomfortable.

 Just tell the medical team looking after you during labor that you have pelvic girdle pain.

 They can then help you to find safe positions for giving birth that won’t stretch your pelvic joints too far.

 You could also consider having a water birth, as the water helps support your joints so you can change position more easily.

 Does pelvic girdle pain go away after birth?

 Yes!
 In most cases, your symptoms should clear up within a couple of months after giving birth.

-Let your healthcare provider know if you’re still struggling after six weeks, as they might refer you for further physical therapy.
+Let your healthcare provider know if you’re still struggling after six weeks, as they might refer you for further physical therapy or other alternative care.